-Westminster Abbey place of Coronations since 1066.
+Westminster Abbey – site of Coronations since 1066.
 Photo @Association of English Cathedrals

 The Chair with the Stone of Scone intact

 In 1296 when Edward I, aka Longshanks, returned from Scotland he brought with him the Stone of Scone, also known as the Stone of Destiny, symbolic of Scotland’s sovereignty, which he had removed from Scone Abbey, giving it into the care of the Abbott of Westminster Abbey on the 18 June 1297.
-Edward, not for nothing known as the Hammer of the Scots, and wishing to hammer it home in no uncertain terms that from now on it would be English and not Scottish monarchs who would now be crowned whilst sitting on this stone, a large block of red Perthshire sandstone, instructed that a chair be constructed to house it and thus was this wonderful chair created.
-Master Walter of Durham, King’s Painter, whose skills also included carpentry, was commissioned to build and decorate the chair for which he was duly paid 100 shillings.
+Edward, not for nothing known as the Hammer of the Scots, wished to hammer it home in no uncertain terms that from now on it would be English and not Scottish monarchs who would now be crowned whilst sitting on this stone – a large block of Lower Old Red Sandstone.
+He gave instructions that a chair should be constructed to house it and thus this wonderful chair was created.
+Master Walter of Durham (c.1230-1305) King’s Painter, whose extraordinary skills also included carpentry, was commissioned to build and decorate the chair for which he was duly paid 100 shillings.

-Since 1308 every royal derrière has sat on this glorious chair while being crowned except for Edward V, who disappeared before his coronation took place, Edward VIII whom abdicated and Mary II whose coronation being a joint one a special chair was built for her use.
-St Edward’s chair was made of oak which was gilded, inlaid with glass mosaics, traces of which can still be found today, while faint images or birds, flowers and foliage still survive on the back.
-Up until the 17th century the monarch would sit on the actual stone with presumably a cushion for comfort until a wooden platform was then added .
-The four gilt lions were made in 1727 to replace the originals which themselves were not added until the 16th century.
+Since 1308 every royal derrière has sat on this glorious chair while being crowned except for Edward V, who disappeared before his coronation took place, Edward VIII whom abdicated and Mary II, whose coronation being a joint one, had a special chair built for her use.
+St Edward’s chair was made of oak which was gilded, inlaid with glass mosaics and decorated with images of birds, acorns, flowers and foliage some of which have survived up until today.
+Up until the 17th century the monarch would sit on the actual stone – with presumably a cushion for comfort? – until a wooden platform was added .
+The four gilt lions were made in 1727 to replace the originals, which themselves, were not added until the 16th century.

 The Stone itself has in recent times undergone several adventures.
-It was stolen, or rescued, depending upon which way you look at it, by four Scottish students from the University of Glasgow on Christmas Day 1950 – in the process of which they managed to break it in half after it crashed to the floor although it may have been originally weakened/broken by a bomb placed on the chair by suffragettes in 1914.
-After various shenanigans and a tip off, the Stone, which in the interim had been repaired by a stonemason who had placed a message inside the Stone while he was repairing it, was later discovered in April 1951 on the site of the High Altar at Arbroath Abbey.
+It was stolen, or rescued, depending upon which way you look at it, by four Scottish students from the University of Glasgow on Christmas Day 1950 – in the process of which they managed to break it in half after it crashed to the floor although, to be fair, it may have been already been weakened/broken by a bomb placed on the chair by suffragettes in 1914.
+After various shenanigans and a tip off, the Stone, which in the interim had been repaired by a stonemason who thoughtfully left a message inside the Stone while doing so, was later discovered in April 1951 on the site of the High Altar at Arbroath Abbey.
 After being kept in a vault for a time it was eventually returned to Westminster Abbey and replaced in the chair in February 1952.
-This was not the end of the Stone’s travels for in July 1996, Prime Minister John Major, announced that it was to be returned to Scotland.
+This was not the end of the Stone’s peregrinations for in July 1996, Prime Minister John Major, announced that it was to be returned to Scotland.
 This was duly done and the stone now rests in Edinburgh Castle only to be returned to Westminster Abbey for coronations.

 The chair as it is today minus the Stone of Scone.
 Note the grilles containing the now empty quatrefoils.

 If you liked this post you might also be interested in: